aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 ![Architecture of the slow, state-based implementation](/figures/virgule-racket/virgule-state-based.svg)

-Since the architecture is fully synchronous, the clock signal is not represented to avoid cluttering the blok diagram.
+Since the architecture is fully synchronous, the clock signal is not represented to avoid cluttering the block diagram.

 Virgule uses a similar bus interface as the [PicoRV32](https://github.com/cliffordwolf/picorv32).
-The same interface is used for fetching instructions, or for load and store operations.
+The same interface is used for fetching instructions and for load/store operations.
-Here is a description of the I/O signals for Virgule:
+Here is a description of Virgule's I/O ports:

 | Signal    | Direction | Size (bits) | Role                                                                   |
 |:----------|:----------|------------:|:-----------------------------------------------------------------------|